xvoland/html-validate/README.md

 Assert HTMLValidate is released under the MIT Licence.
 See the bundled `LICENSE` file for details.

-## Author and Sponsored
+## Author and Sponsorship
-We'd be glad to see most of you at our page http://dotoca.net
+We'd be glad to see most of you at our page http://dotoca.net Probably you'll find here something more interesting